Flopped strike proves public trust in PTI policies: Basharat

 LAHORE: Punjab Minister for Law, Parliamentary Affairs and Local Government Basharat Raja has said the flopped strike by certain traders exposed that the opposition has lost grounds, reciprocally approving public trust in the policies of the Pakistan Tehreek-e-Insaf government.

+He said: “We appreciate the patriot and sincere traders who rejected the call and supported the government for a noble cause.
+It shows that the nation has rose up to the call of PM Imran Khan who is struggling to revive the dead economy by focusing on austerity and expanding tax network.”

-He said the other positive aspect is that the public have recognized the looters who transferred the money collected from the public in form of taxes abroad to meet their personal interests and purchase large properties for their sons and daughters.
+He said the other positive aspect appeared that the public had recognized those looters who transferred the money collected from the public in form of taxes abroad to meet their personal interests and purchase large properties for their sons and daughters.
 The citizens have got aware that the present price hike is an upshot of huge corruption made by two parties in the last 10 years.

 LAHORE: Punjab Minister for Law, Parliamentary Affairs and Local Government Basharat Raja has said the flopped strike by certain traders exposed that the opposition has lost grounds, reciprocally approving public trust in the policies of the Pakistan Tehreek-e-Insaf government.

+He said: “We appreciate the patriot and sincere traders who rejected the call and supported the government for a noble cause.
+It shows that the nation has rose up to the call of PM Imran Khan who is struggling to revive the dead economy by focusing on austerity and expanding tax network.”

-He said the other positive aspect is that the public have recognized the looters who transferred the money collected from the public in form of taxes abroad to meet their personal interests and purchase large properties for their sons and daughters.
+He said the other positive aspect appeared that the public had recognized those looters who transferred the money collected from the public in form of taxes abroad to meet their personal interests and purchase large properties for their sons and daughters.
 The citizens have got aware that the present price hike is an upshot of huge corruption made by two parties in the last 10 years.